 There is lots to see and do in Ottawa.
 The Canadian Museum of Civilization and the National Gallery of Canada are among more than 16 museums.
 There also seems to be a festival every other weekend.
 The biggest annual party by far is for Canada Day on July 1st (as you would expect in the capital of the country).
 White Water Rafting is big business on the Ottawa River and a whole lot of fun.
 If you can brave the winter (and sometimes its not so tough), Winterlude (i.e. winter carnival) in February is the time to come, highlighted by skating on the frozen Rideau Canal.

 At anytime, the coolest spot in Ottawa has to be the Byward Market (located 2 blocks west of the canal and north of Rideau Street).
 It is in an easily walk-able area (a few square city blocks) filled with restaurants, bars, deli’s, bakeries, shops, fresh produce and flower stands.
 Something for everyone.
 There’s some funky pubs like the Auld Dubliner, the Blue Cactus, Pub 101 and more.
 Street performers on many weekends.
 The famous Canadian “Beaver Tail” (an over-sized flat donut with toppings) can be sampled right in the middle of Byward.
 But if you have a taste for fine baked goods, don’t miss Le Moulin de Provence (almost across the street).
 It’s the European style bakery where Barrack Obama stopped for cookies when he was in town.
 Their baked goods are worth the trip to Ottawa alone!

 There is something just very comfortable about Ottawa.
+While there are other places to experience the true spirit of Canada, Ottawa has its own spirit.
 Like a pair of slippers or your favourite jeans.
 Hard to define but it just feels right.